QB64-Phoenix-Edition/InForm-PE/docs/Queue.md

 # Queue Library

-The `Queue` library provides a generic queue implementation for QB64-PE.
+The `Queue` library provides a generic queue implementation.
 It supports storing various data types and automatically resizes itself as needed.

 ## Usage